With so many Americans shopping online, it’s hard to ignore the impact your ecommerce activity can have on your business’s success.

 Solid ecommerce strategies can help you reach a wider audience, define brand identity, and retain customers.
 To get there, you don’t just need to know which strategies will push you toward success — you also need to understand what mistakes you might be making that are holding you back.
 Factors such as product pricing, customer reviews, communication, trust, shipping prices, and customer engagement can be tricky to navigate, but they have the power to make or break your ecommerce conversions.

 Here are five elements of ecommerce strategy to consider to encourage more clicks on the “buy” button:

-1. Your Product Is Priced Too Low
+1. Pricing Your Product

 This effect is especially pronounced when selling products where the quality of the product is not immediately apparent.
 For example, with wine: Most wine aficionados would rather buy a $50 bottle of wine than a $10 bottle, even if they know nothing about the quality of either.
 This is because the price establishes their perception and expectation of the quality.

 One of the best examples of how higher pricing can affect conversions is found in Robert Cialdini’s book, Influence.
 In it, he describes a scenario where a local jeweler accidentally doubled all her prices for turquoise jewelry.
 Although she had meant to discount the jewelry by 50% because it was not selling, her mistake actually resulted in her selling out of all turquoise jewelry.
 With the inflated price, her customers’ perceptions of the turquoise changed — they assumed it had a higher intrinsic value because of the higher price.

 If you are hesitant to raise your prices, there’s no need to do it all at once.
 Run a split test on your sales page with a higher price for a single item and see what effect it has on conversions and your overall profitability.
 You might be pleasantly surprised to see demand increase, while enjoying a higher profit per item sold.

 - Use your pricing to reflect good quality and long-lasting products.